ConEmu/ConEmu.github.io/en/ShellWorkDir.md

-Knowing current (working) directory in your [shell](TerminalVsShell.html) or [active console application](ActiveProcess.html) is critical to some neat featured.
+Knowing current (working) directory in your [shell](TerminalVsShell.html) or [active console application](ActiveProcess.html) is critical to some neat features.
 Look at the few examples below.

 * Hyperlinks, Files and Compiler Errors [Detector/Highlighter](FileLineDetector.html)